chillidoor/proxypoke/README.md

     -o, --proxy-host HOST            Proxy hostname or IP address.
 Defaults to 'localhost'.
     -p, --proxy-port PORT            Port to connect to on the proxy host.
 Defaults to 3128.
     -t, --timeout                    Request timeout value.
-Defaults to 3 seconds -h, --help                       Prints this help.
+Defaults to 3 seconds -s, --string STRING              Search for a specific string in the response body -h, --help                       Prints this help.
 ```